Lil Wayne: Health problems

-Carter had two seizures in June 2016, during a cross-country flight from Wisconsin to California, and landed in Omaha, Nebraska.
-His plane was only two minutes in the air when the second seizure occurred, forcing the plane to land in Omaha once again.
-Less than a month later, he had another seizure, supposedly due to not taking his epilepsy medication.
+Carter had two seizures in June 2016 during a cross-country flight from Wisconsin to California, causing the plane to divert to Omaha, Nebraska.
+The second seizure occurred just two minutes after takeoff, forcing the plane to land in Omaha once again.
+Less than a month later, he had another seizure, supposedly due to his not taking his epilepsy medication.